 Courses and Registration

-To help you plan what courses to take each semester, browse the undergraduate or graduate distance education courses at UW-Platteville by subject or department for course details and availability by semester.
-Learn more about our online and print-based course formats.
+To help you plan what courses to take each semester, browse the course offerings for undergraduate or graduate distance education courses at UW-Platteville by subject or department for course details and availability by semester, and learn more about taking our online courses.

 Once you’ve chosen your courses, you can register for courses.
 Your advisor will assist you with your course selection and will check with you each semester to ensure you meet the registration deadlines.